UK investment bonds: taxation planning ideas

 Example of assignment between two individuals

-Ann will benefit from top slicing relief back to 1 November 2012, and therefore a top sliced gain of £5,000 (£30,000 / 6) ensures that Ann has no further tax payable.
+Ann will benefit from top slicing relief back to inception, and therefore a top sliced gain of £5,000 (£30,000 / 6) ensures that Ann has no further tax payable.

 If Phillip had encashed the bond, higher rate tax would have been due.